charlielu05/charlielu05.github.io/_posts/2020-12-02-Calculating the posterior for Bayesian Regression.md

 ---
 layout: post
-title: Calculating the Posterior for Bayesian Regression Model
+title: Calculating the Posterior for Bayesian Regression Model (*in progress*)
 ---

 This post seeks to write down the explicit steps and reasoning involved to come up with the posterior representation in a [[Bayesian Linear Regression]] model.